Motorcycle Winter Storage Tips

 Next, wash and thoroughly dry the motorcycle, especially if you’re doing this before covering it.
 Water create moisture, and moisture becomes the Beelzebub of problems, causing corrosion and mold.

-Next, wax or treat the paint however you usually do, and don’t forget to treat chrome if it’s there.
+Next, wax or treat the paint however you usually do, and don’t forget to treat your motorcycle’s chrome if your bike has some.
 This allows further protection while put away, and also provides a spotless platform to feed your hunger for riding come spring.
 Some also treat their leather seats and/or other leather items before storage.
 I respect my seats, and store them inside for the winter.
 This keeps them fresh for next season.

 As mentioned in Tip #3 above, make sure you clean the chain.
 And remember to get the chain warm (five miles or so of riding) before lubing/waxing; this allows the lube to dissolve quicker and enter the O-Ring chain for proper lubrication.
 Then, wipe off all excess wax/lubricant.